A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-\hrulefill \hrulefill In this new form, every tuple emitted over $S$ and $U$ is hashed on the first term, so that we are assured that at least a node exists in which each pair of joining tuples is issued.
-Note that such program can be translated in MapReduce in a natural way. \end{ex}
+\hrulefill \hrulefill In this new guise, every tuple emitted over $S$ and $U$ is hashed on the first term, so that we are assured that at least a node exists to which each pair of joining tuples is issued.
+Note that such program models exactly how (reduce-side) joins are implemented in the MapReduce framework. \end{example}

-By employing hashing as addressing model, we are able to specify when a rule is \emph{evaluated on a proper instance}: \begin{df} Let $\mathcal{T} = (\mathcal{P}, \Upsilon, \mathcal{K})$ be a hashing transducer, $N$ a set of nodes, and $H$ a family of hash functions.
-We say that a query $q_R$ in $\mathcal{P}$ is \emph{evaluated on a proper instance} if for every relation $P^{(a)} \in \Upsilon_{emt}$ appearing in the body of $q_R$, every fact $\textbf{f}$ over $P$ satisfies $\mathcal{H}(\textbf{f}) \cap i \neq \emptyset$ is in $I^i_P$. \end{df} In other words, a query is evaluated on a proper instance if every fact hashed to a certain node, is actually also in its state.
-Nevertheless, we would like not only to known when we are evaluating proper rules, but also when a rule is \emph{live}, i.e., it will eventually derive something, and when instead is \emph{safe} to derive a new fact.